Style Guidelines for Secrecy and Society

 Whenever possible, foreign terms should be set in italics rather than underlined.

-Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold.
+Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
 Use the same font face and size for all headings.
 There should be space above and below headings.

 Indenting, Line Spacing, and Justification